FOREX-Dollar treads water; sterling soars to 1-year high

 By Jemima Kelly

-LONDON, Sept 13 (Reuters) - The dollar steadied on Wednesday, with traders wary of taking new positions on the currency ahead of inflation data due on Thursday that will be closely watched by the U.S. Federal Reserve as it considers when to raise interest rates.
+LONDON, Sept 13 (Reuters) - The dollar steadied on Wednesday, with investors expecting another quiet day for the currency ahead of key inflation data due on Thursday that will be closely watched by the U.S. Federal Reserve as it considers when to raise interest rates.

-With most currencies trading in narrow ranges, Britain’s pound was in focus, having earlier hit a one-year high above $1.33 before retreating back below that level after data showed wages still lagging inflation.
+With most currencies trading in narrow ranges, Britain’s pound was in focus, hitting a one-year high above $1.33 and a six-week high on a trade-weighted basis.

-Numbers showing consumer price growth surging above the Bank of England’s 2 percent target had on Tuesday driven expectations that the Bank of England - which meets on Thursday - would not wait too long before raising interest rates, but Wednesday’s wages data poured cold water on those expectations.
+Sterling was building on a move higher the previous day on the back of strong UK inflation data, which drove expectations that the Bank of England would not wait too long before raising interest rates.

-The dollar was trading down 0.1 percent on the day against a basket of major currencies at 91.758, leaving it around 1 percent above a 2-1/2-year low touched last week.
+The dollar was trading down 0.1 percent on the day against a basket of major currencies at 91.758, just above a 2-1/2-year low touched last week.

-“U.S. inflation data - PPI today, CPI tomorrow - will be a big test of how far the dollar can recover,” said ING currency strategist Viraj Patel, in London.

-“In the absence of any major positive surprises, we still think ‘MEGA’ – Making Everyone (else) Great Again – is the best acronym to describe the current state of play for the dollar,” he added, playing on U.S. President Donald Trump’s “MAGA” - Make America Great Again - slogan.

 “Everyone’s waiting for the inflation data tomorrow and the Fed next week,” said Commerzbank currency strategist Esther Reichelt, in Frankfurt.